Give Farm Animals A Good Life

-Now that the new government is in power, we're asking them to commit to some of our biggest priorities for food and farming in our eight manifesto asks - including soil health, public health, climate change and animal welfare.
-In the wake of the election on Thursday 8 June, we are now urging the new government to put these issues at the heart of their policies.
+We are asking Government to commit to some of our biggest priorities for food and farming, including soil health, public health, climate change and animal welfare.
+We are now urging the Government to put these issues at the heart of their policies.

 Our ambition is for all farm animals to live ‘a good life’ within 10 years – but what does that mean, exactly?
 And how could changes to government policy bring that ‘good life’ about?

 The idea of a ‘good life’ for farm animals comes from work by the Farm Animal Welfare Council.
 They define three levels of welfare: a life not worth living, a life worth living, and a good life.

 We, of course, want farm animals to live a very good life, in settings where they can act on their instincts to care for their young, graze, root, peck and play.
 Within the reality of the current world we live in, where people have an appetite for meat, we owe them that much.

 We believe that there are four main areas that politicians should be focussing on, in order to make ‘a good life’ the reality for the 900 million animals1 that are farmed in the UK every year.

 1) Politicians must commit to enforcing an industry-wide welfare framework which allows farm animals to follow out their natural instincts

 The majority of pigs, chickens and increasingly, dairy cows, live all of their lives indoors in cramped and dull environments.
 Even if their health is assured, they have no opportunity to fulfil their instincts by caring for their young, scratching around outside, or playing in the sun.